Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 <a name="full-wipe"></a>
 ### Full-Wipe

-This section is specific to utility storage nodes.
-A full wipe includes deleting the Ceph volumes, stopping the RAIDs, zeroing the disks, and then wiping the disks and RAIDs.
+This section is preferred method for all nodes.
+A full wipe includes deleting the Ceph volumes (where applicable), stopping the
+RAIDs, zeroing the disks, and then wiping the disks and RAIDs.

-1. Delete CEPH Volumes
+1. Delete CEPH Volumes on Utility Storage Nodes

    ```bash
    ncn-s# systemctl stop ceph-osd.target